agudeloromero/text-diff-tool/README.md

 ## Use cases

-- Reviewing manuscript or thesis revisions
+- Reviewing text, manuscript or thesis revisions
 - Comparing draft versions of scientific papers or reports
 - Checking edits from collaborators
 - Tracking changes in grant applications or cover letters